pH7Software/pH7-Social-Dating-CMS/README.md

 * Invite Friends
 * Social Bookmark
 * Anti-spam system
+* Beautiful Code: Very thoroughly commented about what's happening throughout the PHP code, beautiful indentation and very readable, even for non-programmers
 * Everyone can easily contribute to this great project with our [GitHub repository](http://github.com/pH7Software/pH7-Social-Dating-CMS)